 But in fact it turns out that it's a privilege to feel busy in an interesting way.
 It is the richest Americans who seem to have the least amount of leisure time, even though economists seemed to predict 100 years ago that what would happen is we would get so rich as a country that we'd be able to buy all this leisure time with our productivity, which happened actually.

-It's this interesting what they call leisure and equality.
-With income and equality, the rich have more money, the poor have less.
-With leisure and equality, the poor have more leisure, and the rich have a little bit less.
+It's this interesting what they call leisure inequality.
+With income inequality, the rich have more money, the poor have less.
+With leisure inequality, the poor have more leisure, and the rich have a little bit less.
 And the reason that we're not working as much as a country is basically three things quickly.

 One, the work week has declined.
 Two, chores are easier thanks to washer dryers, better stoves, better mops.
 And three, men and women are sharing responsibilities.
 It's teamwork, and it makes homework and childcare a little bit more efficient.